Feeding the ex-racehorse

 The typical diet of the horse in race training is usually relatively high in starch.
 Even though many racing rations are lower in starch than they were 20 years ago, they often still exceed levels that are likely to cause ulcers (2grams per KG bodyweight per day) and are almost certain to exceed levels that have a negative impact on the microbial population in the gut.
 If you would like to calculate the level of starch in your horse’s ration try our starch calculator tool.

 It takes time for the microbial population to adjust to a new, higher fibre diet and there are things that can be done to help the transition and promote a healthier digestive system.
 Live yeast is an approved additive for horses and has been shown to promote improved fibre digestion.
-It is included in many balancers such as Dengie Performance+ Balancer, and feeds but for 2 to 3 months it is worth adding a more concentrated source, such as a supplement, to the ration of an ex-racehorse making the transition to a riding horse.
+It is included in many balancers and feeds but for 2 to 3 months it is worth adding a more concentrated source, such as a supplement, to the ration of an ex-racehorse making the transition to a riding horse.

 Adding Prebiotics to Your Horse’s Diet